 - Some rental companies require IDP — check when booking

-- After 3 months, you must obtain a Guyanese driver's license
+- For stays beyond the permit period, you must obtain a Guyanese driver's license

-- Apply at the Licensing Office in Georgetown
+- Apply at the GRA Licensing Office in Georgetown

 - Written test and driving test required